INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 # Stepping back

+Today's messages:

 - The big messages of the MOOC
-- Going further with machine learning
+- From machine learning to society
-- Beyond machine-learning: The bigger picture

 ???